 In the U.S., we are quickly approaching the biggest shopping “holiday” of the year – Black Friday (cue dramatic music).
 In 2014, the retail industry sold $2.5 billion – just on Thanksgiving and Black Friday alone.
 That’s roughly 1.25 billion a day or 52 million an hour!!
-And that’s a number that is decreasing – nearly 11% less than it was in 2013, according the National Retail Federation.
+And that’s a number that is decreasing – nearly 11% less than it was in 2013, according to the National Retail Federation.

 What is the cause for this drop?
 Cyber Monday.
 While there Black Friday isn’t going away anytime soon, the online shopping holiday is quickly surpassing the more traditional shopping bonanza.
-More striking, however, is that Black Friday is quickly become an e-shopping event itself.
+More striking, however, is that Black Friday has quickly become an e-shopping event itself.

 This number is only going to grow.
-Over two thirds of Americans use a smartphone and an increasing number of U.S. citizens are “mobile-dependent,” where they do not have internet access at home beyond their smartphone.
+Over two-thirds of Americans use a smartphone and an increasing number of U.S. citizens are “mobile-dependent,” where they do not have internet access at home beyond their smartphone.
 Last year, online sales topped $89 billion (annual measurement) and is only expected to grow this year.